MJunaidAhmad/MJunaidAhmad/README.md

 ## 📢 Use cases where Junaid can be your developer:

 ✅ Need to develop an application from scratch?

 ✅ Need to add new features to your application?

 ✅ Need to fix a bug in your application?

 ✅ Need to integrate a payment processor into your application?

 ✅ Need to integrate an API into your application?
-✅ Any custom requirement that an average developer thinks cannot be done...

 ## 🖥️ Technologies which Junaid has extensively used throughout his career:

-✅ PHP, Laravel, VueJS, NodeJS, ReactJS, WordPress, Magento, Shopify (Frameworks & Open Source Platforms) 🌐 ✅ Amazon Web Services, Alibaba Cloud Services, Cpanel (Shared Hosting) ☁️ ✅ Git, Github, Bitbucket, Gitlab (Version Control System) ⛓️ ✅ Mysql, MongoDB (Databases) 🗄️
+✅ PHP, Laravel, VueJS, NodeJS, ReactJS, WordPress, Magento, Shopify (Frameworks & Open Source Platforms) 🌐

+✅ Amazon Web Services, Alibaba Cloud Services, Cpanel (Shared Hosting) ☁️

+✅ Git, Github, Bitbucket, Gitlab (Version Control System) ⛓️

+✅ Mysql, MongoDB (Databases) 🗄️

 ✅ WordPress, Magento, Shopify (CMS) 🧲

 Thanks for reading all of this. 😄